Published May 25, 2021 • 14 minute read

 Interviews: If you've ever dreamed of becoming a reporter, this is your time to shine.
 Experienced project team members, stakeholders, and industry experts all hold a wealth of knowledge just waiting to be tapped.
 What better way to identify risks than to ask the folks who have tried, failed, and learned from their mistakes?

 Self-Assessments: This is only effective if the participant is self-aware and honest.
 To assuage inherent biases, utilize a pre-written self-assessment template.

 Questionnaires/Surveys: Of all the methods outlined in this section, interviews may seem like the fastest, simplest route to the answers you're looking for.
 Here's the hitch, however: People can, and will, lie to your face to save face.
 Questionnaires and surveys can be kept anonymous and give participants more time to consider prompts, hopefully leading to more thoughtful responses.

 Take your time and be thorough throughout the Identify component.
 This will help streamline subsequent risk management stages.

 Step 2: Analyze

-At the end of this stage, you'll have an understanding of the nature of your risks, the likelihoods of occurrences, and can then begin making judgments about which should be addressed, and with what level of urgency.
+At the end of this stage, you'll have an understanding of the nature of your risks and the likelihoods of occurrences.
+You can then begin making judgments about which should be addressed and with what level of urgency.

 Techniques for Prioritizing Risk

-There exist both qualitative and quantitative methods for assessing risk.
-Utilizing a mixed-method approach provides the most comprehensive framework to base your finished risk management plan upon.
+There are qualitative and quantitative methods for assessing risk.
+Utilizing a mixed-method approach provides the most comprehensive framework on which to base your risk management plan.